The Path of Direct Repair:

 - Believe in the movement for reparations

-- Are either familiar with their genealogical history or willing to do some research
+- Are either familiar with their genealogical history or willing to do 4 generations of research

 - Are willing to engage in personal and group introspection